jeremyong/websocket_client/README.md

 need to:

 1. Handle continuation frames and fragmented messages
-2. Handle ping/pong frames
-3. Handle close frames and provide a terminate callback
-4. Close the connection in a number of error cases (malformed headers, etc).
+2. Close the connection in a number of error cases (malformed headers, etc).
-5. Add tests!! (hint hint)
+3. Add tests!! (hint hint)
-6. Add a certificate verification callback (and stop using `verify_none` by default)
+4. Stop using `verify_none` by default
-7. Allow the client handler to close the connection
-8. Provide additional arities of the `start_link` function to supply a default port, path, protocol, or all the above
+5. Provide additional arities of the `start_link` function to supply a default port, path, protocol, or all the above
-9. Send ping frames on a configurable set timeout

 This is being released without the above functionality in case it is useful as is for benchmarking or debugging as mentioned above (this is